 - Refrigerate until ready to use.

-You could try Perfect Greek Tzatziki with my Baked Pork Loin Chops with Carrots & Cheesy Crust or on the side of Perfect Pork Chops.
+You could try Perfect Greek Tzatziki with my Instant Pot BBQ Pulled Pork, Baked Pork Chops with Carrots & Cheese Crust or on the side of Perfect Pork Chops.
 It would also be perfect as a dip for my Sun-Dried Tomato and Basil Turkey Rolls or even Asparagus and Parma Ham Twists with Pesto.

 Pin For Later!